WMGS

-WMGS (92.9 FM, "Magic 93") is a commercial radio station in Wilkes-Barre, Pennsylvania.
+WMGS (92.9 FM, "Magic 93") is a commercial radio station licensed to Wilkes-Barre, Pennsylvania, United States.
 It is owned by Cumulus Media, through licensee Radio License Holding CBC, LLC.
-It broadcasts an adult contemporary radio format, switching to Christmas music for part of November and December.
-The studios and offices are on Baltimore Drive in Wilkes-Barre.
+It broadcasts an adult contemporary radio format, with studios and offices on Baltimore Drive in Wilkes-Barre.

-WMGS is a Class B station with an effective radiated power (ERP) of 5,400 watts.
-The transmitter tower is atop Penobscot Knob near Mountain Top, Pennsylvania, at.
+WMGS's transmitter tower is sited on top of Penobscot Knob near Mountain Top.